Pancongwen/Security_Camera/README.txt

-this project is making a moniter using Raspberry Pi
+this project is making a moniter on Raspberry Pi

+to run simpleCV ,you need run the script:install_simpleCV.sh